 (ReducedPosition.Z > 0.5) ?
 0.7 : 0.0

-For more complex computation or analysis tasks, which cannot be accomplished with static expressions like this, please consider using the Python script modifier instead, which lets you write custom modification functions in a procedural programming language.
+For more complex computations, which cannot be accomplished with static expressions like in this example, please consider using the Python script modifier instead, which lets you write custom modification functions in a real procedural programming language.

-The first term, F(i), refers to the regular user-defined function, which gets evaluated once for the central particle.
-The second term consists of contributions from all neighbors within the cutoff radius Rc.
-The contributions are given by a second function, G(j), which is evaluated for every neighbor particle j.
-This user-defined function G(j) is entered into the input field labeled Neighbor expression, and it may only depend on properties of the current neighbor, its distance from the central particle, and on global parameters.
+for computing the output property value P(i) for some particle i.
+The first term, F(i), refers to the standard part of the expression, which only depends on the properties of particle i itself.
+The second term consists of contributions from all nearby particles within a spherical region of radius Rc centered around particle i.
+These contributions are computed according to a second user-defined function, G(j), which is evaluated for every neighbor particle j.
+This formula for the user-defined function G(j) must be entered into the input field labeled Neighbor expression, and it can depend on property values of the current neighbor j, property values of the central particle i, the distance and the vector between the two particles, as well as global quantities.

-The neighbor term option allows you to perform advanced computations that involve the local neighborhood of each particle.
-For example, we can use this
+The neighbor term allows you to perform advanced computations that involve the local neighborhood of particles.
+For example, we can use this feature

 InputProperty") over a spherical volume around each particle by using the following expressions: